SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: LiDAR Artifacts Incompleteness in Scans

+This pre-processing step is performed by the LiDAR manufacturer or scanner software and is typically outside the user's direct control.
 To generate reliable data for a user, the raw LiDAR data is typically pre-processed in order to remove inaccurate measurements.
 Approaches to remove outliers such as mixed pixels and weak returns typically feature local neighborhood analysis~\cite{tang2007comparative}.
 However, methods are vendor-specific and often proprietary, and raw LiDAR point clouds are often unobtainable.

 Unfortunately, by removing points rather generously, it is accepted that some correct measurements are also lost.
 Ultimately, the combination of filtering and low-confidence measurements leads to missing small and thin structures in the final point cloud.
 The amount of missing points in these regions is significantly increased if their complex geometry is combined with a dark or reflective surface.
-In our observation, all commonly used LiDAR datasets~\cite{Liao2022kitti, yeshwanthliu2023scannetpp,Knapitsch2017} exhibit these artifacts, with small structures and edges often missing.
+In our observation, all commonly used LiDAR datasets~\cite{Liao2022kitti, yeshwanthliu2023scannetpp,Knapitsch2017} in academic research exhibit these artifacts, with small structures and edges missing.